Sourcing and Procurement – what is available in SAP?

 In response to falling oil prices and rising costs, upstream companies are under increasing pressure to achieve cost efficiencies.
 The supply chain is a network of organisations, resources and activities where costs saving can be made.
-In this blog, I will identify SAP functionality which can optimise the sourcing and procurement process to:
+In this blog, we will identify SAP functionality which can optimise the sourcing and procurement process to:

 - Identify spend channels and cost savings within the supply chain